-Most people who train for an Ironman are normal people, that need to balance their lives to get the most out of their hours.
-With a home trainer, the quality of training is really high and you can use it without even leaving the house.
-A home trainer is perfect if you have kids to watch, don’t get home from work until quite late and so on.
+Most people who train for an Ironman are normal people that need to balance their lives to get the most out of their hours.
+With a home trainer, the quality of training is high, and you can use it without even leaving the house.
+A home trainer is perfect if you have kids to watch, don’t get home from work until quite late, and so on.

 Cycling technique – More difficult than you think

 But using a home trainer is not enough.
-A home trainer will give you strength and build fitness, but you will not really learn better cycling technique.
+A home trainer will give you strength and build fitness, but you will not learn better cycling techniques.

 Be careful of riding too much in groups

-An Ironman is 100% your own work, so be careful of not training too much in a group.
-It really makes a difference.
+An Ironman is 100% your work, so be careful not to train too much in a group.
+It makes a difference.
 If you are training with a club, make sure that you do a lot of the rides with 10 meters between you and the other cyclists, so it will be like on race day.

 Ironman marathon – This is where it all happens

-When putting your bike in to T2 (where you change from cycling to running), the day really starts.
+When putting your bike into T2 (where you change from cycling to running), the day starts.
 This is where the action in an Ironman is.
 This is where people break down.

-Running a marathon after being out there for so long, swimming and cycling, is difficult.
+Running a marathon after being out there for so long, swimming and cycling are difficult.
 There is no way around it.
 In a normal marathon, you will start when you are fresh, but a marathon in an Ironman will start when you are tired.

 Backing a bit off the swimming and cycling can give you that energy you need to make a decent run (or just prevent you from not walking) and is always a good investment.

 Run training for an Ironman is also difficult because this is where you are most likely to get injured.